sumbach/modern-cljs/doc/tutorial-17.md

           required>
 ```

-As we quickly learnt in a [previous tutorial][24], [Enlive][2] is very
+As we quickly learned in a [previous tutorial][3], [Enlive][2] is very
 powerful.
 By adopting a superset of CSS-like selectors and predefining
-a rich set of transformers it should allow us to make the needed HTML
+a rich set of transformers, it should allow us to make the needed HTML
 transformation.

 That said, at the beginning [Enlive][2] is not so easy to work with,
 even by following some [good tutorials][20] available online.
 Enlive
 is full of very clever macros and HOFs definitions which constitute a
 DSL (Domain Specific Language) for HTML/XML scraping and
 templating.
-You need to take your time getting familiar with the Enlive
+You need to take your time getting familiar with Enlive.
-lib.
 Generally speaking, the best way to learn a new library in CLJ
 is by REPLing with it.

 ### REPLing with Hiccup

-Before to start REPLing around, do yourself a favor: do your REPLing by
+Before we start REPLing around, do yourself a favor: do your REPLing
-using the [hiccup][11] lib by [James Reeves][12], because it will save
+using the [hiccup][11] lib by [James Reeves][12]--it will save
-you a headache writing stringified HTML at the REPL.
+you the headache of writing stringified HTML at the REPL.

 [Ryan Neufeld][25] recently published [lein-try][26], a lein plugin
-for trying out libraries in the REPL whithout having to import them in
+for trying out libraries at the REPL without having to add them to
-a `project.clj`.
+`project.clj`.
 To set up [lein-try][26], add `[lein-try "0.3.2"]` to
-your `~/.lein/profiles.clj` as follows
+your `~/.lein/profiles.clj` as follows:

 ```clj
 ;; ~/.lein/profiles.clj source file